infinum/wordpress-handbook/Website Optimization/Testing and analyzing.md

 In real-life situations, visitors are coming to the website on any number of devices and browsers.
 As there is an overwhelming combination of screen sizes, devices, operating systems and browsers to choose from, and tools are usually putting limits to test time and resources, it is important to start by establishing the intended range of configurations that need to be supported.
 We can’t test them all, so we need to make sure to test as many variations as possible to cover the largest pool of users.

-For a good reference point, [GlobalStats](http://gs.statcounter.com/) gives up-to-date statistics on market share for operating systems, browser usage, and even what screen size is being used to view pages.
+For a good reference point, [GlobalStats](https://gs.statcounter.com/) gives up-to-date statistics on market share for operating systems, browser usage, and even what screen size is being used to view pages.
 Additionally, if the client can provide their own usage analytics, the specifications can be narrowed down even further.

-Advanced options like selecting different mobile devices (iPhone, Samsung, Google Pixel, and more), mobile browsers (Chrome, Firefox, Safari...), along with bandwidth throttling options (2G/3G/4G) are usually additional features that require creating an account or paying subscription.
+Advanced options like selecting different mobile devices (iPhone, Samsung, Google Pixel, etc.), mobile browsers (Chrome, Firefox, Safari, etc.), along with bandwidth throttling options (2G/3G/4G) are usually additional features that require creating an account or paying subscription.

 ### How to read data?